harmeetsb/safety_pin/README.md

-# safety_pin
+# safety_pin (Hack GT)

-This is a basic program that plots publically available crime data onto a map of the United States of America.
+## Description

+Uses MapBox and publicly available government data on crime (see resources) to plot crime data onto a map in a web application.